 Panfish can be especially fun to fish when they are actively spawning, as they will readily strike anything object that nears their beds.
-This presents a wonderful opportunity for new anglers and children to catch a significant number of fish, with little difficulty.
+This presents an excellent opportunity for new anglers and children to catch a significant number of fish with little difficulty.

-Prior to heading out in search of success, every angler should ensure that they have secured all applicable fishing licenses and permits for the area in which they will be fishing.
-Most every state and province requires an angler to purchase a fishing license, and a failure to do so can result in fines, as well as the loss of fishing rights for a predetermined period of time.
+Before heading out in search of success, every angler should ensure that they have secured all applicable fishing licenses and permits for the area they will be fishing.
+Almost every state and province requires an angler to purchase a fishing license, and a failure to do so can result in fines and the loss of fishing rights for a predetermined time.

 It is important to remember that the amount of money saved by not purchasing a fishing license is in no way comparable to the substantially higher fine that one must pay if caught.
-Additionally, many states mandate the purchase of additional permits, when fishing for certain species, such as trout.
-An angler must understand any laws that surround license sales in the given area that they intend to fish.
+Additionally, many states mandate the purchase of additional permits when fishing for certain species, such as trout.
+Therefore, an angler must understand any laws surrounding license sales in the given area they intend to fish.

 One should also do their best to adhere to proper fishing etiquette while on the water.
-Doing so promotes kinship among fellow anglers, and minimizes conflict that can arise when a particular angler oversteps his or her bounds.
+Doing so promotes kinship among fellow anglers and minimizes conflict when a particular angler oversteps their bounds.

-- Be Prompt When Launching A Boat: If you intend to fish from a boat, ready all gear in advance, and be ready to launch your boat in as prompt of a manner as possible.
+If you intend to fish from a boat, ready all gear in advance and be ready to launch your boat in as prompt of a manner as possible.
 Blocking access to a boat ramp while preparing your gear, limits other anglers’ ability to launch and enjoy their day on the water.

 The following are some circumstances that should be avoided if an angler wishes to maximize their success while on the water.

-Ignoring the weather when planning a fishing trip is a sure way to find yourself in a less than desirable situation, and can even be dangerous.
-Always study the day’s weather forecast before heading to the lake.
+Ignoring the weather when planning a fishing trip is a sure way to find yourself in a less than desirable situation and can even be dangerous.
+Therefore, always study the day’s weather forecast before heading to the lake.

 Fish tend to be quite wary by nature.
-Unnatural sights and sounds have the potential to spook fish that could otherwise be caught.
+Unnatural sights and sounds can spook fish that you could otherwise catch.
 Take care to avoid dropping items on the bank, splashing in the water, or knocking gear around inside your boat.

-Fish instinctively feed to sustain themselves and are always in search of their next meal.
-If a spot has proven to be unproductive, move elsewhere to make the most efficient use of your time.
+Fish instinctively feed to sustain themselves and are always searching for their next meal.
+Therefore, if a spot has proven unproductive, move elsewhere to make the most efficient use of your time.

 In today’s fast-paced society, one does not always have as much time to fish as they would hope.
-Therefore it is important to be prepared when the opportunity to hit the water presents itself.
-Being unprepared or forgetful when it comes to packing your gear can lead to less than productive fishing.
+Therefore it is vital to be prepared when the opportunity to hit the water presents itself.
+However, being unprepared or forgetful when packing your gear can lead to less productive fishing.

-While learning to fish certainly presents a learning curve of sorts, any such challenges that are encountered can typically be overcome in short order.
+While learning to fish certainly presents a learning curve of sorts, you can typically overcome any such encountered challenges in short order.
 Finding success while fishing is not difficult in general, especially when you learn to master basic concepts such as casting, tying hooks, and locating areas that hold potential.

 Pro Tip: If you find yourself struggling to catch fish, you can always ask for advice from fellow anglers in your local area.
 Most anglers are more than happy to share advice with those that are new to the sport.

 There are likely few better ways to enjoy nature than by sitting on the bank of a lake or river, with a fishing pole in your hands.
-The sport of fishing continues to grow in popularity with each passing year, as new anglers discover the joys that await them.
-Armed with the knowledge provided above, you too will be ready to hit the water, in search of a new adventure and top-notch fishing action.
+The sport of fishing continues to grow in popularity with each passing year as new anglers discover the joys await them.
+Armed with the knowledge provided above, you too will be ready to hit the water in search of a new adventure and top-notch fishing action.